Top 10 Electric Guitar Brands for Rock

 The Legendary PRS Custom 24

 Leo Fender was the godfather of the electric guitar, but he didn’t stop with the Fender name.
 He went on to form another company, G&L Guitars.
 When you look at the G&L lineup you’ll see some familiar designs, reminiscent of early Fender guitars.
-But look closer and you’ll find innovative designs and a fine attention to detail.
+But look closer and you’ll find innovative designs and fine attention to detail.

 For many players, G&L guitars aren’t just an alternative to Fender, they are the preferred option.
 The two flagships of the lineup are the ASAT and the Legacy, which take the Tele and Strat designs, respectively, to another level.

-Also check out the G&L Tribute series for more affordable options.
+Also, check out the G&L Tribute series for more affordable options.

-Gretsch is a company that really shines when it comes hollow and semi-hollow body electric guitars.
+Gretsch is a company that really shines when it comes to hollow and semi-hollow body electric guitars.
 They have been the instrument of choice for rockabilly and rock guitars players for decades, and their designs are classic but innovative.

-Early rock pioneers like Chuck Berry and Bo Diddley played Grestch guitar, as did legendary AC/DC guitarist Malcolm Young.
+Early rock pioneers like Chuck Berry and Bo Diddley played Gretsch guitar, as did legendary AC/DC guitarist Malcolm Young.
 In more recent times Billy Gibbons of ZZ Top has gravitated to the Gretsch Billy-Bo Jupiter Thunderbird.

 At the peak of the Gretsch lineup is perched the White Falcon, a hollow-body masterpiece that collectors and tone freaks have drooled over since it first arrived back in the 1950s.
 It’s a lesser-known legend of the guitars world, on par with or perhaps surpassing the legendary Les Paul.